HERMES: Hybrid Error-corrector Model with inclusion of External Signals for nonstationary fashion time series: Experimental results

-\textbf{Training. } The M4 dataset is firstly preprocessed.
-This preliminary step is motivated by two reasons.
-First, as some sequences are short (93 time steps), they limit the window size $w$ of the RNN part and consequently the global accuracy of the HERMES approach.
-Second, the longer time series slow down the training of the collection of the first predictors especially for complex methods like TBATS.
-We kept 300 time steps for each sequence in order to train the HERMES model.
-For the shorter sequences, the train set is duplicated in order to reach the length of 300.
-Longer sequences are cropped in order to keep the last 300 time steps.
+The M4 dataset is preprocessed as follows.
+As some sequences are short (93 time steps), they limit the window size $w$ of the RNN.
+Consequently, 300 time steps are kept for each sequence. shorter sequences are duplicated in order to reach the length of 300 and longer sequences are cropped so as to keep the last 300 time steps.

-The horizon $h$ is set to 13 and the window size $w$ is set to 104.
-For the RNN part, the same architecture as the one described in Figure~\ref{fig:rnn_architecture} is used.
-The Adam optimizer is used with a learning rate equal to 0.005 and a batch size set to 8.
-As the M4 weekly dataset is small, a rolling window is used on the train set in order to increase the train number of examples and improve training results.
-Three windows are computed for each sequence for the RNN train set.
 An overview of our train, eval, test set split and the resizing of the shortest sequences is given in Figure~\ref{fig:m4dataset}.
-The previous parameters: window size, learning rate, batch size and the number of train windows per time series are set using a grid search, see Appendix~B.
+Secondly, several M4 weekly time series have a large volume and a high level of variability.
+Consequently, Equation~\ref{eq:predictors} of the HERMES framework is changed to:

+This simple modification increases significantly the accuracy of the per-time-series predictors tested on the M4 weekly dataset while reducing the fitting time.
+As for the fashion dataset, a complete grid search is done on the M4 weekly dataset to fix hyperparameters of the HERMES architecture.
+The horizon $h$ is set to 13 and the window size $w$ to 104.
+For the RNN part, the same architecture as described in Section~\ref{sec:fashiontraining} is used.
+The Adam optimizer is used and the MASE is directly used as the loss function.
+As some of the m4 weekly time series have many years of historical data, a rolling window is finally applied on the train set so as to increase the number of examples and improve the training process.
+The number of slinding windows, the learning rate, the batch size, the RNN architecture and input size are set using a grid search and detailled in \ref{sec:m4gridsearch}.